Nadrieril/typing-rust-patterns/README.md

 assigned a type as well as an expression such as `&(*s).0`, where `s` represents the value that was matched on.

+## Solver design

+The heart of the solver is a step function with type roughly `fn step(RuleSet, Predicate) -> Result<(Rule, Vec<Predicate>), StepError>`.
+It is called repeatedly until success (no predicates left) or error.

+The clever part is that predicates can be partially abstract: we represent an arbitrary pattern `p` as `Pattern::Abstract`.
+The `step` function raises `TooAbstract` if it ever needs to inspect a part of the predicate that is abstract.
+If it succeeds, we know that the step that was performed is valid for any predicate with that shape: this is how we can confidently derive general typing rules from just that step function.

+To derive general typing rules, we start with a fully abstract predicate, and call the step function on it.
+As long as it returns `TooAbstract`, we make the predicate a little bit more precise by trying all possibilities (e.g. if the pattern is too abstract, we try `[p]`, `&p`, `&mut p` and various bindings).
+Because the stepping function is careful to only inspect predicates up to a fixed depth, we eventually get a list of abstract predicates on which the stepping function succeeds, and which fully describes the behavior of the current ruleset.

 [overhaul_rfc]: https://hackmd.io/eJdp4f0iQASg5BEPVkCD8g
 [typing_rules]: https://hackmd.io/aL5FRz-QTc6K0qtUzPoU9A?view=#Typing-rules
 [ergo2024]: https://github.com/rust-lang/rfcs/pull/3627